-The GORUCK Ballistic Trainers are slightly newer on the cross-training shoe scene.
-GORUCK is a company that was founded in 2008 and specializes in creating incredibly durable equipment and gear.
-Basically, their gear is designed to withstand and last through any task you could throw at them and this is why I find the GORUCK Ballistic Trainers so intriguing.
+The GORUCK Ballistic Trainers are a cross-training shoe designed for tackling a variety of training settings.
+GORUCK is a company that was founded in 2008 and specializes in creating durable equipment and gear.
+Basically, their gear is designed to withstand and last through most tasks that you could throw at them, and this is why I find the GORUCK Ballistic Trainers so intriguing.

 As always, I’ve also put together a GORUCK Ballistic Trainers video review to accompany this article.
 Find your perfect pair of cross-training shoes with the TF2 cross-training shoe calculator!